 Abe’s omission of these details renders doubtful the accuracy of Obama’s top Asia advisor Daniel Kritenbrink’s claim that the Pearl Harbor visit “is the result of years of efforts at all levels of our government and societies, which has allowed us to jointly and directly deal with even the most sensitive aspects of our shared history.”
 My quibble is with the “directly deal” phrase.
 Abe did not, in fact, directly deal with his nation’s assault on Pearl Harbor.
 To have done so, even without issuing a formal apology, might have gone some distance to satisfy those who, like US Navy veteran Louis Conter, wanted to hear Abe say “Sorry.”
 Conter, who was on the afterdeck of the USS Arizona when its front section was hit, insisted “I have no bad feeling toward the Japanese.
 But Abe should face up to history and apologize.”

 Further, had Abe properly faced up, he would have rendered more distinct the differences between Obama’s lack of apology during his visit to Hiroshima and Abe’s at Pearl Harbor.
 About the only thing the two events have in common is that they were terrible acts of war.
-But as I’ve said in various ways many times in these pages, not all acts of war–not all acts of force–are the same.
-Considerations regarding justification, aims, and intended ends all shape the moral dimensions of an act.
+But as I’ve said in various ways many times in these pages, not all terrible acts of war–nor all terrible acts of force–are the same.
+Considerations regarding justification, necessity, proportionality, alternatives, and intended ends all shape the moral dimensions of an act.
 For these reasons, I have argued, it was appropriate that Obama not apologize for the atomic assault.
 But for the same reason, it should be clear that Abe has cause to the contrary.

 Be that as it may, Abe’s words and his nation’s actions subsequent to WWII suggest both real sorrow for the war and a real commitment to stand in alliance with the United States.
 Accepting this arrangement is to beg the question whether the conditions necessary for forgiveness can be met by one’s enemies without words.
 Can actions replace language?
 Looking at the real friendship between two old belligerents, the answer seems to be “yes.”
 But Japan’s credible condemnation of their own wartime actions would help render the healing complete.
 One’s enemy can cease their belligerence and vow never to do it again simply because you’re successfully kicking in their teeth.
 Contrition signals something more.
 People like Louis Conter deserve to hear Abe acknowledge that what Japan did on that day of infamy was unjust.